jj5/kickass-crypto/README.md

 [gzinflate](https://www.php.net/manual/en/function.gzinflate.php) function is
 used for decompression.

+## Data encryption

+This library actually encrypts your data twice.
+The process is roughly:

+* serialize
+* compress
+* encrypt
+* pad
+* encrypt

 ## Timing attack mitigation

 If an error is encountered during encryption or decryption a delay of between